Cookie Policy

 3.4.
 Advertising and Targeting Cookies

-These cookies are used to deliver advertisements more relevant to you and your interests.
-They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of an advertising campaign.
-They are usually placed by advertising networks with our permission.
-They remember that you have visited a website, and this information is shared with other organizations such as advertisers.
+These cookies are used to deliver advertisements relevant to you.
+They limit the number of times you see an ad and help measure the effectiveness of advertising campaigns.

 4. Third-Party Cookies

-In addition to our own cookies, we may also use various third-party cookies to report usage statistics of the Service, deliver advertisements, and so on.
-Below are some of the key third parties that may set cookies when you use our Services:
+In addition to our own cookies, we rely on trusted third-party partners to provide specific features.
+These third parties may set cookies on your device when you use our Services.

 Please note that we do not control these third-party cookies.
-We recommend you review the privacy and cookie policies of these providers to understand how they use your data.
+We recommend you review the privacy and cookie policies of these providers.

 5. Your Choices and How to Manage Cookies

-While our Services require acceptance, you retain ultimate control over cookies through your web browser’s settings.
-You can modify your browser settings to refuse some or all cookies or to alert you when cookies are being sent.
+In addition to our consent, you can control cookies through your browser settings.
+You can set your browser to refuse all cookies or to indicate when a cookie is being sent.

 We may update this Cookie Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-You are expected to check this page frequently so you are aware of any changes.
+The date at the top of this policy indicates when it was last updated.

 7. Contact Us